strangeproblem/strangeproblem.github.io/words.md

 You should do what best achieves your goals.
 But what are your goals?

-There are two kinds of goals: those that are good in and of themselves ("inherent goals"), and those that are good because they help you achieve other goals.
+There are two kinds of goals: those that are good in and of themselves, and those that are good because they help you achieve other goals.
+(In an ethics class I took, these were termed "inherent goals" and "instrumental goals", respectively.)

 For example, consider the goal of becoming happy.
 There's no *reason* why you want to be happy -- you just do.
 It is an inherent goal.
 In contrast, consider the goal of eating cake.
-There is a reason you want to eat cake: because it makes you happy.
+There *is* a reason you want to eat cake: because it makes you happy.
 Therefore it is not an inherent goal.
 It's important to distinguish between inherent and non-inherent goals, because once you know your inherent goals you can derive your non-inherent goals.

-In order to answer the question "What should you do?" we must first answer the question: "What are you inherent goals?".
-What is good *in and of itself*, not just because it is in the service of another goal?

 ## Inherent goals

+Therefore, it is useful for us to define our inherent goals.
+We are answering the question:  What is good *in and of itself*, not just because it is in the service of another goal?

-I propose the following are the inherent goals of each person:
+I propose the following are everyone's inherent goals:

 * To achieve happiness for yourself.
 This entails surviving comfortably.
 * To achieve happiness for other people.
 * To connect with other people.
 This means hearing and understanding their life stories, and having them understand your life story.
 * To know truth and knowledge.
 To understand what's going on in the world and how the universe works.

 Most anyone should agree that these are good things.
 In order to show they are *inherent* goals, though, we must show that each one is not good only because it is used to obtain another.
-But this also means there will be no way to explain *why* it is good.
+But this also means there is no way to explain *why* it is good.
 It will seem good *just because*.

 This is a hard section to write because it's impossible to justify the claims I'm making.
 Because of that, I understand if you don't fully believe everything I'm saying here.
 However, I hope that you can at least humor me and agree to roll with these for the remainder of this document.

-That said, I will attempt to justify these inherent goals as well as I can.
+That said, I will still attempt to justify these inherent goals as well as I can.
 To do that, I will imagine four worlds: in each one, three of the goals are satisfied and one is missing.
-For each, I will propose that it seems like a bad world.
-It will seem like a world you wouldn't deliberately make choices to create.
-There will be no justification, it will just seem bad.
+For each, I will propose that it seems like a *bad* world: It will seem like a world that you wouldn't choose to create if you had a choice.
 That will show that all four of the goals are necessary for making a good world.

 ### A world where you are not happy